 How to Freeze Pesto?

 My almond basil pesto is really easy to freeze.
 Double up the recipe, using some now and freezing the rest for later.
-Simply decant the sauce into airtight containers and put in the freezer where it will store for up to 3 months.
+Simply decant the sauce into airtight container and put in the freezer where it will store for up to 3 months.
+Another tip is to freeze it in a covered ice cube tray.
+That way you will have it saved in portions, ready to go.

 What Do You Think?!